Iowa High School Hockey League/Midwest High School Hockey League

 2021: Omaha, Nebraska - April 15-19

-Omaha Jr. Lancers - Champion
+Omaha Jr. Lancers - Division II Champion

-Dubuque Saints - Semifinalist
+Dubuque Saints - Division II Semifinalist

 The Omaha Jr. Lancers became the second MHSHL team in three seasons to win the USA Hockey High School National Championship-Division II.
 The Jr. Lancers advanced through the field of 16-teams to reach the championship game where they overcame an early three-goal deficit to defeat the Capistrano (California) Coyotes 5-4 in overtime.